SansPapyrus683/aaargh/README.md

 this will compile run the program with `input.txt` redirected into standard input (console input, whatever you like to call it)

+the first argument is always going to be a code file
+rn 4 formats for runnable files are supported:
+* python
+* java
+* cpp
+* executables

 but there's a _whole_ buncha options, i'll go over them

 ### stuff for test case generation and checking